sumit-kr-das/dokploy-disk-cleanup/README.md

 ## Problem Overview

+# 🚨 Urgent: VPS Disk Space Nearly Full – Immediate Action Required

+Your VPS plan `xxxxxxxxxx.hstgr.cloud` has almost reached its disk limit.

+⚠️ **Exceeding this limit may cause your website or application to stop working.**

+Please take immediate action to:

+- Free up disk space by deleting unnecessary files.
+- Upgrade your VPS plan to a higher storage capacity.
+- Monitor your server usage to prevent service interruptions.

+## Why ?

 Disk space gradually increases with each Docker deployment due to:

 - **Dangling Docker Images**: Untagged layers from previous builds (10-100MB+ each)